SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_hvac_scd41/README.md

 Driver Layer Diagram is shown in the image below:
 ![driver_layer](image/driver_layer.png)

-After you flash the code to the Explorer Kit and power the connected boards, the application starts running automatically.
+After you flash the code to your board and power the connected boards, the application starts running automatically.
 Use Putty/Tera Term (or another program) to read the values of the serial output.
-Note that the EFR32xG24 Explorer Kit board uses the default baud rate of 115200.
+Note that your board uses the default baud rate of 115200.

 In the image below you can see an example of how the output is displayed.
 The main program first performs a factory reset of the sensor and reads the serial number and feature set version.
 The main program continuously activates single shot measurements and receives measured values ​​(CO2 concentration, temperature and relative humidity).